milesmcc/shynet/GUIDE.md

 #### Shynet isn't linking different pageviews from the same visitor into a single session!

 * Verify that your cache is properly configured.
 (See #2 above.)
 In multi-instance deployments, it's critical that all webservers are using the _same_ cache—so make sure you configure a Redis cache if you're using a non-default installation.
+* This can happen between Shynet restarts if you're not using an external cache provider (like Redis).

 #### I changed the `SHYNET_WHITELABEL`/`SHYNET_HOST` environment variable, but nothing happened!